immutable/zkevm-bridge-contracts/docs/HLA-and-Threat-Model.md

    - Specific flow rates can be set for individual tokens.
 These rates regulate the amount that can be withdrawn over a period of time.
 If a token's withdrawal rate exceeds its specific threshold, all subsequent withdrawals from the bridge are queued.
    - Any withdrawal that exceeds a token-specific amount is queued.
 This only affects the individual withdrawal in question and does not impact other withdrawals by the same user or others.
    - If no thresholds are defined for a given token, all withdrawals relating to that token are queued.

+For further details, see the [withdrawal delay mechanism section](#withdrawal-delay-mechanism).

 #### Emergency Pause
 In the event of an emergency, the bridge can be paused to mitigate the potential impact of an incident.
 This suspends all user-accessible capabilities, including token mapping, deposits, and withdrawals, until the bridge is resumed.
 However, this doesn't restrict privileged functions accessible by accounts with certain roles.
 It allows administrators to perform necessary operations that can address the incident (e.g., bridge parameter changes, upgrades).
 The specific functions that are halted by the emergency pause mechanism for each contract are listed below: